 Lead Hazard Reduction Program

 - Lead-in-water education and testing.
 We provide free lead-in-water testing to anyone, but target testing the water in households most at risk from lead in water (homes built between 1970 and 1985).
-We also send our educational lead brochure to all customers each year.

 - Community Alliance of Tenants: educates and empowers tenants to secure safe housing